Lukianos76/project_babel/docs/overview/project-overview.md

 Project Babel is a powerful translation management system designed specifically for game mods and content.
 It provides a robust platform for managing translations, facilitating collaboration between translators, and ensuring high-quality localization across different languages.

+## Key Concepts

+### Mod

+A "mod" is the unit of content to be translated.
+It contains game files and metadata.
+Each mod can have multiple target translations, one per language.

+### Role System

+Project Babel supports:
+- Global roles: define what a user can do across the entire app.
+- Mod-level roles: define what a user can do within a specific translation project.

+This dual-role model allows flexibility for collaborative and community-driven translations.

 ### System Architecture
 ```mermaid
 graph TD